scipima/ep_vote_collect_pub/README.md

 Further, there may be duplicate lines.
 MEPs are also given a time frame in which they can report that they pressed the wrong button (this is recorded under `intentions`).
 In addition, more columns may be made available over time.

+## Execution
+The repo hosts a container (`.devcontainer`) which can be deployed through GitHub Codespaces.
+For more info, please check [r2u for Codespaces](https://eddelbuettel.github.io/r2u/vignettes/Codespaces/).
+In short, a free Codespace account comes with the GitHub registration, within certain constraints (see [here](https://github.com/features/codespaces) for more details)